 An experienced family law attorney can advise you of important exceptions to the recapture rule.
 For instance, payments made pursuant to a temporary order of the court do not trigger the recapture rule.
 Also, if alimony payments stop because your ex-spouse died or remarried prior to the end of the third year, the recapture rule will not be triggered.

 Consult an Experienced Alimony Attorney

 A common perception is that divorces are messy.
 Especially since many divorces involve orders for alimony and/or child support – orders that can last for several years – it is very beneficial to use the services of an experienced family law attorney.
-An attorney can help an ex-spouse who earns significantly more than the other ex-spouse limit the amount of alimony and child support that is ordered.
+An attorney can help an ex-spouse who earns significantly more than the other ex-spouse limits the amount of alimony and child support that is ordered.
 If orders have already been entered, an attorney can assist in modifying or, in certain circumstances, terminating existing orders.
 And an attorney can help in structuring any order so that potential pitfalls – such as the recapture rule – do not result in any unpleasant surprises.

-Even if an ex-spouse is the recipient of an alimony or child support order, an attorney’s advice can still be beneficial.
+Even if an ex-spouse is a recipient of an alimony or child support order, an attorney’s advice can still be beneficial.
 Not only can an attorney ensure that alimony and child support orders are entered for appropriate amounts, but an attorney can assist in evaluating the tax consequences of any alimony orders.
-Especially when the parties are discussing a lump sum alimony award, discussing the tax consequences of such a decision beforehand can save a person hundred (if not thousands) of dollars in taxes.
+Especially when the parties are discussing a lump sum alimony award, discussing the tax consequences of such a decision beforehand can save a person hundred (if not thousands) dollars in taxes.